jambo6/neuralRDEs/README.md

     <img class="center" src="./reports/diagram/ncde_diagram_from_paper.png" width="800"/>
 </p>

 Loosely speaking, this corresponds to binning the data prior to running a Neural CDE, with bin statistics carefully chosen to extract precisely the information most relevant to solving a CDE.
-We have traded in series length for additional input channels with this trade off coming at the cost of having two additional hyperparamters to tune.
+We have traded in length for additional input channels, with this trade off coming at the cost of having two additional hyperparameters to tune.

 -----